-- 1. Each railway undertaking or infrastructure manager shall ensure that the vehicles it operates, before their departure, have a certified entity in charge of maintenance and that the use of the vehicle corresponds to the scope of the certificate. - 2.
-All parties involved in the maintenance process including manufacturers shall exchange relevant information about maintenance in accordance with the criteria listed in sections I.7 and I.8 of Annex III. - 3.
-Following contractual arrangements, a railway undertaking may request information for operational purposes on the maintenance of a vehicle.
-The entity in charge of the maintenance of the vehicle shall respond to such requests either directly or through other contracting parties. - 4.
-Following contractual arrangements, an entity in charge of maintenance may request information on the operation of a vehicle.
-The railway undertaking or the infrastructure manager shall respond to such requests either directly or through other contracting parties. - 5.
-All contracting parties shall exchange information on safety-related malfunctions, accidents, incidents, near-misses and other dangerous occurrences as well as on any possible restriction on the use of vehicles. - 6.
-When a railway undertaking or an Infrastructure manager has an ECM certificate issued according to this regulation, applies for a safety certificate or safety authorisation, the safety management system requirements set in annex I or annex II (delegated Reg on supervision XXX) in points 5.2.4 and 5.2.5 should be assessed by safety certification body or national safety authority as met.
+- 1. Each railway undertaking or infrastructure manager shall ensure that the vehicles it operates, before their departure, have a certified entity in charge of maintenance assigned to them. - 2.
+A railway undertaking may request information for operational purposes on the maintenance of a vehicle.
+The entity in charge of the maintenance of the vehicle shall respond either directly or via the keeper to such requests. - 3.
+An entity in charge of maintenance may request information on the operation of a vehicle.
+The railway undertaking or the infrastructure manager shall respond either directly or via the keeper of the vehicle to such requests. - 4.
+For the purpose of managing the safety critical components, the entity in charge of maintenance shall collaborate with railway undertakings operating the vehicles and designers/manufacturers of vehicles and/or components.
+The entity in charge of maintenance shall report to the designer/manufacturer on operational occurrences and maintenance findings.
+The designers/manufacturers shall provide a technical and engineering support to the entity in charge of maintenance when appropriate. - 5.
+All interested parties including the parties involved in the maintenance process such as railway undertakings, infrastructure managers, keepers, entities in charge of maintenance, designers or manufacturers of vehicles and/or components shall exchange relevant information about maintenance in accordance with the criteria listed in sections I.7 and I.8 of Annex III. - 6.
+When a railway undertaking or an infrastructure manager that has an ECM certificate issued according to this Regulation, applies for a safety certificate or safety authorisation, the safety management system requirements set in points 5.2.4 and